purble/RANCE/README.md

 # RANCE

+** Our code is built on top of the [ANCE](https://github.com/microsoft/ANCE) repository.
+So, please refer to it for detailed instructions regarding generating pre-processed datasets, running, and evaluating the code.

 ## Dataset

 Download and preprocess the TREC 2019 Deep Learning (DL) Track dataset as specified in original [ANCE](https://github.com/microsoft/ANCE) repository and split the test queries into two-folds, fold1 and fold2, at random.
 For us, the division of the test queries resulted in the following two-folds in terms of test query ids of the TREC 2019 Deep Learning (DL) Track dataset-